 Today, however, there is some concern over the safety of vintage Corelle dishes.

-A recent New Hampshire Public Health Facebook post went viral after questioning Corelle’s safety.
-Particularly pre-2005 dishware.
+A New Hampshire Public Health Facebook post went viral after questioning Corelle’s safety – particularly, pre-2005 dishware.
 Many of us were left wondering – is there lead in Corelle dishes?
 And are vintage Corelle dishes safe?

-In short, any Corelle dishware made after 2005 is safe and complies with current FDA regulations on lead in dishes.
-And they have lots of modern lead-free patterns to choose from.
+In short, any Corelle dishware made after 2005 is safe to eat on.
+It complies with current FDA regulations on lead content.
+But what about Corelle from pre-2005?

-In this post, we’ll explore Corelle’s safety and carefully review the known Corelle patterns with lead.
-We’ll also discuss why lead is used in dishware production, how it leaches, how to tell if a dish contains lead, and more.
+In this post, we’ll explore Corelle’s safety (including plates made before 2005) and carefully review the known patterns with lead.
+We’ll also discuss why lead is used in dishware production, how it leaches, red flags of high-risk dishware, and more.

 Does Corelle Have Lead?